| Workable Solutions | Step-by-step Troubleshooting |

 Extra Option: Get Space from Another Drive

-If there is not enough unallocated space on your disk, click on a big partition with enough free space, select "Resize/Move".
+If there's not enough unallocated space on your disk, you can resize a big partition with sufficient free space by selecting the "Resize/Move" option.

 Step 3.
 Execute Operations to Extend Partition.